 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Sugar Tree is worth considering.

-The percentage of adults in Sugar Tree who are college-educated is close to the national average for all communities of 21.84%: 18.00% of the adults in Sugar Tree have a bachelor's degree or advanced degree.
+In terms of college education, Sugar Tree is nearly on par with the US average for all cities of 21.84%: 18.00% of adults 25 and older in Sugar Tree have a bachelor's degree or advanced degree.

 The per capita income in Sugar Tree in 2022 was $28,825, which is middle income relative to Tennessee, and lower middle income relative to the rest of the US.
 This equates to an annual income of $115,300 for a family of four.
 However, Sugar Tree contains both very wealthy and poor people as well.